 5. This program includes compound strength movements like the deadlift, back squat, and kettlebell swing.
 All exercises in this program require focus, form, skill, and body awareness.
 ALWAYS put form first.
 If a weight feels too challenging downsize.
 If you aren’t sure about your form, ask.
 Do NOT lift heavy objects without focus, form, and awareness.
 I want to help you get stronger, not injured.
 You have to agree to bring your A game and move well.

 6. Upon registering for the Strong Body Beautiful program, request access to the private Strong Body Beautiful facebook group so that you can take what you learn within this course and connect to a community of likeminded women who share in your goals to live a healthy, balanced, lifestyle.

-7. Teachable comes with an incredible APP!!
-Take your SBB course with you and learn on the go.
-It’s super easy to use and compatible with all devices.
+7. A course you can take on the go!
+Take your Strong Body course with you and learn on the go.
+It’s super easy to use online and compatible with all devices.
 This makes checking off workouts and course content simple no matter where you are.
-Download here.

 There are three main components of the Strong Body Beautiful program: